wangqinghe95/Knowledge-Of-CPlusPlus/面试题目/English_interview.md

 # Introduce Myself

-hi!, let me introduce myself to you. my name is wanghao,and I was born in HeNan.XinYang, where near AnHui.HeFei.
+OK, let me introduce myself to you. my name is wanghao,and I was born in HeNan.XinYang, where near AnHui.HeFei.
 I has studied in Lishui University from 2014(twenty fourteen) to 2018(twenty eighteen).

-After graduating in June 2018,I worked in Shenhao Technology Corporation, ltd. in Hangzhou using C++ to do robot related work, and left hangzhou in March 2020.
+After graduating in June 2018,I worked in Hangzhou Shenhao Technology Corporation, ltd. in Hangzhou using C++ to do robot related work, and left hangzhou in March 2020.

-In July 2020, I came to Beijing to start my current job in QiLin Software Corporation, in which my primary work is to develop domestic office software products and my colleagues are about 6 people.
+In July 2020, I came to Beijing to start my current job in QiLin Software Corporation, in which my primary work is to develop domestic office software products by C++ with my colleagues.

 In March this year, our department, Intelligent Application division, decided to develop a new product, and I was assigned to do the WEB development by VUE.
 Within a period of six months, I has helped them to build version 1.0 successfully, and want to search for job about C++ now.